William Navarro: NorthPort Batang Pier (2022–2025)

 On October 24, 2022.
 Navarro signed a deal with NorthPort, making his PBA debut just two days later.
 He stated that between him and his manager, this was the best decision he could make and that he had already moved on from his failed move to the KBL.
 On December 15, he suffered an ACL tear which ruled him out for the remainder of the 2022–23 PBA season.
 Despite the injury, on July 6, 2023, he signed a new two-year deal with NorthPort.
 It wouldn’t be until March 1, 2024, during the 2024 PBA Philippine Cup, when he would return from his injury.

 Magnolia Chicken Timplados Hotshots (2025)

 On May 27, 2025, Navarro was traded to the Magnolia Chicken Timplados Hotshots in exchange for Calvin Abueva, Jerrick Balanza, and a second-round draft pick in season 51.

-Busan KCC Egis (2025–present)
+Busan KCC Egis (2025–2026)

-On August 5, 2025, just over two months after getting traded to Magnolia, Navarro left the team and the PBA to sign with the Busan KCC Egis of the KBL.
-The move came as a new PBA rule was being reported, which would give players with expiring contracts temporary bans should they depart for other leagues, potentially affecting Navarro.
+On August 5, 2025, just over two months after getting traded to Magnolia, Navarro left the team and the PBA to sign with the Busan KCC Egis of the Korean Basketball League.
+Navarro was affected by a three-year ban rule that the PBA imposed on players with expiring contracts departing for other leagues.
+This delays a potential return to the Philippine league.